ydluo/qdyn/docs/index.md

 QDYN includes various forms of rate-and-state friction and state evolution laws, and handles non-planar fault geometry in 3D and 2D media, as well as spring-block simulations.
 Loading is controlled by remote displacement, steady creep or oscillatory load.
 In 3D it handles free surface effects in a half-space, including normal stress coupling.
 The medium surrounding the fault is linear, isotropic and elastic, and may be uniform or (in 2D) contain a damaged layer.

 QDYN implements adaptive time stepping, shared-memory parallelization, and can deal with multi-scale earthquake cycle simulations with fine details in both time and space.
-It is equipped with user-friendly MATLAB and Python interfaces and graphical output utilities.
+It is equipped with a user-friendly Python interface and graphical output utilities.